 After capturing photos and videos on a digital camera, it can be connected to a computer, and the data can be stored for years.
 A picture in real life is easy to interpret.
 When a picture is transferred to the computer hard disk, it gets converted to binary or machine language.
 Hence, a camera is an input device.

 Magnetic Ink Character Reader is the input device that is used to read the characters of MICR code that you generally see at the bottom of a cheque in which it consists of the check number, account number, and bank routing code.
 MICR code is printed with a special type of magnetic ink that is understandable to the reading device.
 The reading input device extracts the characters and transfers them to the computer, which then does the necessary processing.

 Gamepad is the chief input device used in almost all video game consoles.
 These are handheld, compact and multifunctional devices, which are operated mainly by thumbs.
 Gamepads are similar to joysticks and are designed to provide the user with a next-level gaming experience.

 A lot of devices are operated by an interactive touch screen.
 For example, mobile phones, tablets, laptops, televisions, etc. Touch screens, undoubtedly, are input devices as they translate the user-provided commands into a computer-oriented language.

 A touchpad serves to be a replacement for a computer mouse.
 It is usually embedded alongside the keyboard and is operated by a rolling finger over its surface.
 Two buttons are given adjacent to it that complete the purpose of left and right-click.
-The touchpad senses the mechanical pressure and motion, conveys the message to the processor which in return generate the command for the cursor to move accordingly.
+The touchpad senses the mechanical pressure and motion, and it conveys the message to the processor, which in turn generates the command for the cursor to move accordingly.

 10. Digital Pen

-A digital pen is an input device which converts the analogue data into digital form.
-In generalized form, analogue data is something that is easily understandable to the user and digital data is very comfortably interpreted by the computer.
+A digital pen is an input device that converts the analogue data into digital form.
+In general, analogue data is something that is easily understandable to the user, and digital data is very comfortably interpreted by the computer.